-In place of the usual can of condensed cream soup (which contains dairy and wheat), I make my own and freeze it in 1-1/2 cup portions so I have it on hand for dishes like this(follow the link in the ingredients for the recipe).
+In place of the usual can of condensed cream soup (which contains dairy and wheat), I make my own and freeze it in 1-1/2 cup portions so I have it on hand for dishes like this.

 Also, milk is often added to the recipe but I omit it because the soup that I use is not as thick as canned condensed soup.
 If the condensed soup that you use is very thick, you might need to add some rice milk to get the desired consistency.

 Finally, I top it with wheat/gluten free cereal to duplicate the crunch that french fried onions traditionally provide.

 - 2 (14.5) ounce cans French style green beans drained

 - 1-1/2 cups condensed cream of mushroom soup (recipe link above)